Anger: Just Let It Out?

 Venting leads to more–not less–anger and aggression, as well as increases in hostile attitudes and behaviors and an escalation in anger.
 It simply does not work.
 So the next time you get mad, don’t just let it out!
 If you do then you are just making your anger (and your problems) worse.
 You have to find another way to deal with your anger!

-For help with finding healthy ways to control your anger, call (720) 489-8555 to schedule an appointment with Dr. Ballard today!
+For help with finding healthy ways to control your anger, call (720) 489-8555 to request an appointment with Dr. Ballard today!